 "One study that was interesting found that women who had more nightmares about labor had shorter and easier deliveries," says Garfield.
 "The thought being that the women were practicing in their dreams and mastering the situation, and were therefore able to do better."

 Nightmares, about labor and delivery as well as the baby and motherhood, are also common, as fears and anxieties are echoed in dreams.

 "There is a lot of concern during pregnancy, especially with a new mom," says Garfield.
 "This concern expresses itself in fearful dreams."

-For instance, a woman may dream she drops her baby, or she may dream that she is holding her baby and the baby comes apart, explains Garfield.
+For instance, a woman may dream they drop their baby, or may dream that they are holding their baby and the baby comes apart, explains Garfield.

 "These dreams reflect anxiety related to whether or not a mother can handle a new baby," says Garfield.
 "Even if a woman is happy, pregnancy can stir a sense of uncertainty."